Also known as withdrawal, the pull out method is one of the most basic forms of birth control on the planet.

 This means that there’s still a slight risk of pregnancy even if withdrawal occurs before ejaculation.

 You or your partner must know when you’re about to pre-cum or cum every single time, otherwise the pull out method won’t be effective.

 The pull out method doesn’t protect against sexually transmitted infections (STI).

 This means — unless you’re in a committed relationship where all parties have been tested — it’s important to get tested each time you have unprotected sex.

 If you’re in a committed relationship, get tested before engaging in unprotected sex, regardless of your sexual history.

 If you’re not in a committed relationship, it’s important to practice safe sex and get tested before and after each sexual partner.

 Even with perfect use, the pull out method isn’t 100 percent effective.

-In fact, 22 percent of people using the pull out method become pregnant.
+In fact, of people using the pull out method become pregnant.